DominicWrege/m4-chat/README.md

 ## Environment Variables

 You need an OpenAI API key to use this application.
 Get one from OpenAI and set it before running the app.
 This application uses SQLite for storing chat history.
-Ensure that the DATABASE_FILE environment variable is correctly set to a writable SQLite database file.
+Ensure that the Path to DATABASE_FILE environment variable is correctly set to a writable SQLite database file.

 ```
 OPENAI_API_KEY=xxxxxxxxxxx
-DATABASE_FILE=database.db
+DATABASE_FILE=./database.db
 ```

 ## 🏗 Build & Run with Docker